gdoct/iptv-webplayer/README.md

 # IPTV Web Player

-A lightweight, privacy-focused web-based IPTV player for streaming live TV channels directly in your browser.
+A lightweight, privacy-focused web-based IPTV player for streaming live TV channels in MPEG-TS format directly in the browser.

+It builds to a **single html file** for optimal portability.

 ## Features